(Adapted from an article “Student Gardens Leaf Out” published in the Fall 2003 issue of The Forum, the newsletter of the AOM Alliance.)

 But when I tried to thank Dr. Ornduff, I was dismayed to learn he had died of cancer.
 Later, in 2002 when I visited the Chinese Herb Garden at UCBG for the first time and was privileged to meet Elaine in person, staff member Janet Williams described to me how Bob had pushed himself to get out those final grant approvals in the last few days before he died.
 “He said it was important,” she told me.
 We just stood there, amid the shimmering colors of that glorious garden, tears running down our faces.
 How ephemeral and mysterious are our connections to each other!

-While Student Gardens has many meanings, certainly the program is part of Bob Ornduff's legacy.
+While Student Gardens has many meanings, certainly the program is part of Bob Ornduff’s legacy.
 Change occurs at last, whether or not angels walk the earth, through many individual responses to the same call.
-To me, the Gardens are a miracle that arose from the vision, faith and dedication of disparate people, each deciding the time is right, each doing their part.
+To me, the Gardens are a miracle that arose from the vision, faith and dedication of disparate people, each deciding the time is right, and each doing their part.
 Sometimes we never meet.
 On other occasions, we find ourselves in distant gardens amid familiar plants, and embrace each other in joy.